 Jadeite

-Jadeite, a member of the pyroxene mineral group, is composed of sodium, aluminum, silicate, and iron.
-Characterized by interlocking grainy and elongated crystals, it exhibits exceptional toughness.
+Jadeite belongs to the pyroxene mineral group and is composed of sodium, aluminum, iron, and silicate.
+It forms tightly interlocking crystals, giving it exceptional toughness.

 How Identify Nephrite and Jadeite?